-Anne Marthe Dyvi is an artist educated and based in Bergen.
-She graduated from The Bergen Academy of Art and Design with an MA in fine art in 2010.
-In addition to her own practice as an artist, she is a member of the artist group Ytter, and works as artistic developer at the Bergen Center for Electronic Arts.
-She works with different mediums; video, sculpture, text, sound, performance and installation, without being faithful to any of them.
-Her work can often be described as interdisciplinary, site-specific and process-orientated.
-She was a part of the resource group developing a national archive for video arts in Norway for the Arts Council, and is currently a member of the board at NBK, Norwegian Artist Union.
-She writes, lectures and curate on a freelance basis.
+Anne Marthe Dyvi is an artist based in Bergen.
+She graduated from The Bergen Academy of Art and Design with an MA in Fine Art in 2010.
+In addition to her own practice as an artist, she is a member of the artist group Ytter, and works as Artistic Developer at the Bergen Centre for Electronic Arts.
+She works with different mediums: video, sculpture, text, sound, performance and installation, without being faithful to any of them.
+Her work could be described as interdisciplinary, site-specific and process-orientated.
+She was part of the project group developing a national archive for video arts in Norway for the Arts Council, and is currently a member of the board at NBK(Norwegian Artist’s Union).
+She writes, lectures and curates on a freelance basis.

 Anne Marthe’s website

-Future DiverCities explores new ways of collaboration and co-creation by using innovative co-design methodologies in artistic processes, incubating artwork that shuffles urban geographies, or explores new participative digital tools to creatively experience the city..
+Future DiverCities explores new modes of collaboration and co-creation by using innovative co-design methodologies in artistic processes, incubating artwork that recomposes urban geographies, or explores new participative digital tools to creatively experience the city.

-#LivingCities Future DiverCities is a holistic programme looking at the ever-changing role of art and creative work in the urban context.
-The programme includes a wide range of activities, community labs, citizens workshops and artistic interventions, to explore and show how artists and creatives can propose innovative ways to build our future cities and how this responds to the current thinking and needs around urban transformation.
+Future DiverCities is a holistic programme looking at the ever-changing role of art and creative work in the urban context.
+The programme includes a wide range of activities, community labs, citizens’ workshops and artistic interventions, to explore and show how artists and creatives can propose innovative ways to build our future cities, and how this responds to current thinking and needs around urban transformation.

-The project is co-funded by Creative Europe Program/EU
+The project is co-funded by Creative Europe Programme/EU

 Foto credits, in order or appearance: Anne Marthe Dyvi, Jon Cohrs, Kirsti van Hoegee, Tomi Paasonen, Njål Clementsen, Anne Marthe Dyvi